tcpdump Commands

 sudo tcpdump -i any '(host example.com or host test.com) and port 443'

 Use OR for alternative conditions.
-Quotes required for complex expressions.
+Quotes required for complex expressions with parentheses.

 Filter by packet size